 The School’s Safeguarding Team

 A team of staff and Governors collaborate on safeguarding issues and development to ensure St John’s C.E.
 Primary School can effectively safeguard the children.
 The lead person on this team is the DESIGNATED SAFEGUARD LEAD – Mr P Rayner (Headteacher).
-There is also a DEPUTY SAFEGUARD LEAD – Mr A Clerc (Deputy Headteacher) and the team is completed by the Inclusion Leader – Mr D Middlebrough and the Safeguard Link Governor – Prof Sara Forvargue.
+There are also DEPUTY SAFEGUARD LEADs – Mr A Clerc (Deputy Headteacher) and Miss E Smith (Inclusion Lead) and the Safeguard Link Governor – Prof Sara Forvargue.